John F. Melby: Early years

 Melby was born in Portland, Oregon, on July 1, 1913 to Harry Charles Melby and Helen Fremont.
 He moved several times in his childhood.
 He spent part of it in Brazil, where he became fluent in Portuguese and French.
 He attended Bloomington High School in Bloomington, Illinois, and was graduated from Illinois Wesleyan University in 1934.
+While at Illinois Wesleyan University, Melby was a member of the Sigma Chi fraternity.
 He received a master's degree and a doctorate in political science at the University of Chicago.

 Service in the State Department

 Melby joined the Foreign Service in 1937 and that year took up his first State Department assignment in Juarez, Mexico.
 In 1938, he married Florence Cathcart, whom he met across the border in El Paso, Texas.
 His next posting was Caracas, Venezuela, where he served as vice consul from 1939 to 1941.
 In 1943 he was assigned to the American Embassy in Moscow, where his rank did not allow him to bring his family.
 He and his wife, the parents of two boys, grew apart during his absence in Moscow and never lived together again.

 In 1944, Melby met the playwright, Lillian Hellman, whom President Roosevelt had sent on a cultural good-will mission to Moscow.
 They were equally committed to the U.S.-Soviet alliance of World War II.
 They began an affair that lasted several years.

 In 1945, he attended the founding conference of the United Nations in San Francisco as liaison officer for the Soviet delegation, handling details ranging from transportation to translations.
 He described it as the work of "nursemaid, office boy, and messenger."
-That same year, at the suggestion of U.S. Ambassador to the Soviet Union Averell Harriman, he was sent to China, where Chiang Kai-shek's Nationalist Government was fighting Mao Zedong's army, in order to monitor the role of the Soviets in China.
+That same year, at the suggestion of U.S. Ambassador to the Soviet Union Averell Harriman, he was sent to China, where Chiang Kai-shek's Nationalist Government was fighting Mao's army, in order to monitor the role of the Soviets in China.
 He was second secretary and vice consul in Chungking in 1944-1945 and then in the embassy's new location in Nanking in 1946-7, and then second secretary and consul in Nanking in 1947-48.
 In December 1945, he recorded his assessment of the two sides in his diary:

 He faulted U.S. policy in his diary in June 1948 as the communist victory neared: "All the power of the United States will not stem the tides of Asia, but all the wisdom of which we are capable might conceivably make those tides a little more friendly to us than they are now."

 Melby and Hellman found their political views diverging during Melby's years in China.
 He came to advocate containment of Communism while she was unwilling to hear criticism of the Soviet Union.
 They became, in one historian's view, "political strangers, occasional lovers, and mostly friends."
 Her support for Henry Wallace in the 1948 campaign proved an especially sore point.
 When Wallace blamed the Soviet takeover of Czechoslovakia on U.S. policy, Melby wrote Hellman: